top of page

 Each year, hundreds of kids and adults gather for fun, fellowship, worship, and study.

-Or email the regional office at camp@uppermidwestcc.org
+Or email Andrea at andrea@uppermidwestcc.org

 A Typical Day